-Figure 81; Northern character area framework master plan
+Figure 9.33; Northern character area framework master plan

-CHARACTER AREA RESPONSE Character The Northern Character Area will seek to replicate the surrounding open feel, with properties at lower overall heights, as appropriate for the rural edge.
+CHARACTER AREA RESPONSE ⊢ە Character The Northern Character Area will seek to replicate the surrounding open feel, with properties at lower overall heights, as appropriate for the rural edge.
 Closer to the local centre, development will intensify, with a higher density built form reflecting the built form of the adjacent Greens Road / Kingsway Area.
-This intensification of residential density will also be present adjacent to the employment areas, looking to encourage people to live and benefit from the active travel links.
+This intensification of residential density will also be present adjacent to the employment areas, looking to encourage people to use and benefit from the active travel links.
 These areas will be more traditional in style, and building form, however the built form should be varied, with inconsistent roof lines, and some more modern detailing to reflect the age range of dwellings adjacent.
-Density Density varies, within the range of 20-40 dwellings per hectare.
-Building Rhythm The building rhythm should be designed to be regular in layout, with streetscape variation in roof lines (see below) referencing the pattern of properties that are directly bordering the site.
+DOMINAN Density Density varies, within the range of 20-40 dwellings per hectare. ∖L S Building Rhythm The building rhythm should be designed to be regular in layout, with the use of feature properties and streetscape variation in roof lines (see below) referencing the pattern of properties that are directly bordering the site, breaking up the streetscape where necessary.
+ACCEN.
 Setbacks To further reflect the area's built context, front garden allowance should be considered, with a setback of 2m, however this may be greater in locations.
-This will allow a green streetscape, as with the surrounding built form, but will not be sufficient to be converted to car parking spaces.
-Building lines should be consistent, forming perimeter blocks, as with the adjacent residential areas, however this may vary to create a local composition in the built form.
-Roof line Varied roof lines will reflect the existing context.
-The irregular forms of these roof lines will contribute towards the development not appearing monolithic in the long distance views of this character area.
-Materiality Red brick, along with beige/white render should be predominately used, reflecting the surroundings and ensuring a sense of continuity.
-Secondary materials include buff brick.
+This will allow a green streetscape, as with the surrounding built form, but will not be sufficient to be converted to car parking spaces. ΑA Building lines should be consistent, forming perimeter blocks, as with the adjacent residential areas, however this may vary to create a local composition in the built form.
+OF RIALS Roof line Varied roof lines will reflect the existing context.
+The irregular forms of these roof lines will contribute towards the development not appearing monolithic in the long distance views of this character area. А И И И И Materiality Red brick will be predominately used, reflecting the surroundings and ensuring a sense of continuity, alongside accented use of beige/white render.
+Secondary materials include creamy-yellow Gault and 'Costessey White' bricks.
+MA